Cara915/addisoncountyfielddays/content/exhibits/4H_Youth_Hall.md

 the challenge of maintaining these buildings.
 The Foundation’s purpose is to raise money in support of the Addison County Educational 4-H program.
 The maintenance and improvement of the 4-H facilities at Field Days is a major expense.
-People wishing to help 4-H may contact any Addison 4-H Foundation Trustee Alan Curler, Elaine Desforges, Kathy Nisun, Shelley Smith, Jake Jacobs, Martha Seifert, Laurie Bertrand, Jeff Lester, Megan Sutton, Becky Allen, Janet Piper, Andrea Warren and Patrick Reen.
+People wishing to help 4-H may contact any Addison 4-H Foundation Trustee - Kathy Nisun, Shelly Smith, Elaine Desforges, Jake Jacobs, Laurie Bertrand, Janet Piper, Jeff Lester, Patrick Reen, Victor Bolduc, Tricia Foster, Karri Smith, Kirsten Gosselin, Bethany Orvis, Jessica McDonald, Martha Seifert.
+Teen Members - Abby Reen, Karissa Livingston and Katherine Whipple.

 ## 4-H Pass Policy

-1. 4-H members and 4-H leaders will be awarded a colored Field Days Bracelet for 2019.
+1. 4-H members and 4-H leaders will be awarded a colored Field Days Bracelet for 2022.
-Each organizational leader is to submit a list of active members and leaders for their club at any time before July 31, 2019 to 4-H Fair Passes, UVM Extension, 23 Pond Lane, Suite 300, Middlebury, VT 05753 or email Martha Seifert.
+Each organizational leader is to submit a list of active members and leaders for their club at any time before July 29, 2022 to 4-H Fair Passes, UVM Extension, 23 Pond Lane, Suite 300, Middlebury, VT 05753 or email Martha Seifert.
 4-H members are to receive their pass from their 4-H leader as soon as available.